 This week’s question comes from Samantha on Facebook.

-“Will getting a poor mark in an elective course jeopardize my chances of getting into a good post-grad program?”
+“Will getting a bad grade in an elective course jeopardize my chances of getting into a good post-grad program?”

 Julianna Garofalo is an SLN marketing intern and fourth year Ryerson journalism student.
 She replies:

 Getting a bad grade can feel like the end of the world, but it most likely won’t be detrimental to your academic success.

 The typical student takes approximately 40 classes to complete their undergraduate degree.
 One D- averaged with 39 A’s and B’s shouldn’t lower your standing much.
 It’s all super circumstantial, though.

 Unlike undergraduate programs that look at only your top 6 high school marks, grad schools usually consider (among other non-academic requirements) the cumulative grade point average of your last two years of study.
 That means, when it comes to being evaluated by post-grad programs, everything counts — even your electives — if taken in some of your final semesters.